avnet-iotconnect/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART_DEMO.md

 ### Setting up the CLOUD.CFG file

 * Ensure that you eject the drive after making any changes to the files, and then restarting the board.
-The PC filesystem may be caching the file contents and it may not allow the device to complete writing to the device before a restart.
+The PC filesystem may be caching the file contents, and it may not allow the device to complete writing to the device before a restart.
 * Open the CLOUD.CFG file in a text editor.
 If the contents of CLOUD.CFG do not have text like CPID and ENV, delete the file, eject the drive, restart the board and re-open the file.
 Restarting will populate the defaults.